DiversePrograms/my-project/README.md

 # my-project
+This repository was to assist in my tutorial on GitHub.
-repository for Git and GitHub Tutorial
+Git and GitHub Crash Course For Biginners | Complete Tutorial [2024] Cameron McKenzie